porthd/timer/Documentation/de.ReadMe.md

     dataProcessing.10 {
         table = tx_timer_domain_model_event

-        # get the date, which are defined on the pages, declared in the fielld `pages`
-        pidInList.stdWrap.cObject = TEXT
-        pidInList.stdWrap.cObject.field = pages
-        recursive = 1

         # sort in reverse order
         #            reverse = false

         # name of output-object
         as = examplelist

+         # deactivate the caching of the rangelist-processor
+         # the frontend-cache of the current page will be cleared every time
+         cache = none
     }
 }